-In this article I will try to go through a topic that has been gathering a lot of attention in the last years, and that personally fascinates me: the study of Internet echo chambers, and how information is spread through them.
+In this article, I will try to go through a topic that has been gathering a lot of attention in the last years, and that personally fascinates me: the study of Internet echo chambers, and how information is spread through them.
 A study by the Anti-Defamation League focused on the instant messaging app Telegram as a source and safe haven for echo chambers.

-Telegram, a cloud-based online social networking, and messaging app counts more than 200 active users, and hosts around 221 thousands between groups and channels.
+Telegram, a cloud-based online social networking, and messaging app count more than 200 active users, and hosts around 221 thousand between groups and channels.
 Some are private, some public and some require a digital “key” to access, rendering them technically invisible.
 The contents on these channels can vary enormously; going from channels dedicated to job seeking to those who focus on gardening, and anything in between.
 The privacy that Telegram provides to its users is almost unique if compared to other messaging apps such as Messenger or Whatsapp.

 These findings bring out some questions, how common is the “publicity” of these toxic and dangerous rhetorics?
 ADL’s studies of online behavior have suggested that behind every recorded act of violent extremism there are one or more individuals who have been through different violent extermination process journeys that, although relying on different ideologies, followed a very similar pattern.
 Anonymous internet communities and forums, such as the popular imageboard website 4chan and its many offsprings – to name a couple, 8chan and 8kun – have become a stage where the “actors” act in their play.

 It is not a surprise that 8chan was taken down from the Clearnet in August 2019, after three different mass shooters — including the perpetrators of the mosque’s killings in Christchurch, New Zealand, and the synagogue shooting in Poway, California — had used the website to share their manifesto and announce the murders to “the community”.
 Both perpetrators deeply identified themselves with the ideologies shared among the users of these communities.